Using Decoupled Features for Photo-realistic Style Transfer: Proposed method

 where $Z_{i,j}$ is the image value at location $(i,j)$; $f$ is a nonlinear function that approximates brightness perception, which we assume takes the standard form of a power law of exponent $1/2.2$ (the so-called ``gamma correction'' transform), and that the camera applies to the radiance value in order to perform perceptual linearization to optimize the encoding \cite{Bertalmio2019}; $L$ is the scene illuminant; and $R_{i,j}$ is the scene reflectance at the point.

-Our method has the following stages: \begin{enumerate} \item We undo the gamma correction transformation in S and T by applying the inverse function $f^{-1}$ which yields image radiance values, then we apply the Gray World method \cite{Buchsbaum1980} to estimate the illuminants $L_S$ and $L_T$ for each radiance image, then we scale the radiance image for S by the scale factor $L_T/L_S$: in this way, we approximate the replacement in S of its original illuminant by that of T. \item Convert the radiance images to the perceptual color space ITP, which has a very good prediction of constant perceived hue \cite{Ebner1998}.
-ITP is an opponent color space with a luminance channel and two chroma channels. \item Match the first four decoupled moments of the luminance channel of S to those of T. \item Match the first two moments of the chroma channels of S to those of T. \item Convert S from ITP back to RGB. \item Apply the gamma correction function $f$: this yields the final result $S'$. \end{enumerate}
+Our method has the following stages: \begin{enumerate} \item We undo the gamma correction transformation in S and T by applying the inverse function $f^{-1}$ which yields image radiance values, then we apply the Gray World method \cite{Buchsbaum1980} by taking the channel-wise mean value to estimate the illuminants $L_S$ and $L_T$ for each radiance image, then we scale the radiance image for S by the scale factor $L_T/L_S$: in this way, we approximate the replacement in S of its original illuminant by that of T. \item Convert the radiance images to the perceptual color space IPT, which has a very good prediction of constant perceived hue \cite{Ebner1998}.
+IPT is an opponent color space with a luminance channel and two chroma channels.
+The steps for converting radiance images to IPT space are shown in Figure \ref{fig:iptConversion}. \item Match the first four decoupled moments of the luminance channel of S to those of T. \item Match the first two moments of the chroma channels of S to those of T. \item Convert S from IPT back to RGB. \item Apply the gamma correction function $f$: this yields the final result $S'$. \end{enumerate}

-When matching moments, it must be noted that standardized moments up to order three (namely, the mean, variance, and skewness) are decoupled, meaning that their gradients are orthogonal everywhere, so we can easily change one by moving along its gradient without affecting the others.
+When matching moments, it must be noted that standardized moments up to order three (namely, the mean, variance, and skewness) are decoupled, meaning that their gradients are orthogonal everywhere, so we can easily change one by moving along its gradient without affecting others.
 However, that no longer holds for higher-order standardized moments, in particular resulting in the non-orthogonality or coupling of the gradients of skewness and kurtosis: not any combination of skewness and kurtosis is algebraically possible, and we will affect one moment when fixing the other ones (see, e.g.,~\cite{Sharma2013,Blest2003,Rosco2015}).